Today’s Wonder of the Day was inspired by kyra from AL. kyra Wonders, “Is time travel possible?” Thanks for WONDERing with us, kyra!

 A paradox is a situation which appears absurd or self-contradictory.
 For example, let's say that you travel back in time to the day your parents met.
 Some people believe your very presence in the past could alter events.

 What if your presence in the past did alter events?
 What if your showing up on the day your parents met caused a ripple in time that led to them not meeting?
-If they never met and got married, you were never born.
+If they never met, you were never born.
 If you were never born, how could you ever exist to travel back in time to cause the problem you just caused?

 If that doesn't twist your brain in knots, we're not sure what will!
 As confusing as it sounds, we hope that any scientist who ever manages to make time travel possible works out these paradoxes in advance!